farmeroy/chat-app/README.md

 - Allows users with visual impairment to use a chat app that is compatible with a screen reader

 ## Technologies
--This was developed using:-
+### This was developed using:
--React Native
+- React Native
--Expo and Expo Go
+- Expo and Expo Go
--Gifted Chat
+- Gifted Chat
 Firebase is the backend for storing chat data.